StefanoFiumara/Fano-Framework/README.md

-# Fano-MVVM
+# Fano-Framework
-a small collection of classes to aid in the creation of small MVVM applications without needing to bring in an entire framework
+a set of reusable modules to aid in the creation of small applications, includes logging, event management, and a few mvvm helpers for WPF apps.